top of page

 Regionals

-There are 9 regional meets in the NCAA where teams can qualify for Nationals.
-The top 2 teams at each regional championship are automatically given a spot to Nationals, leaving us with 18 "Auto Locks".
+There are nine regional meets in the NCAA where teams can qualify for the national meet.
+The top-two teams at each regional championship are automatically given a spot to the national meet, leaving us with 18 "Auto Locks".
+This leaves room for 13 "At-Large" spots that teams can earn by accumulating enough "Kolas points" or "wins" prior to/during the regional championships.

-This leaves room for 13 "At-Large" teams that can qualify for Nationals by accumulating enough "Kolas points" or "wins" prior to/during the regional championships.
-As the NCAA gives out "At-Large" bids, they will only entertain the top 2 teams in each region that have not been selected yet at a time.
+As the NCAA gives out "At-Large" bids, they will only entertain the top-two teams in each region that have not yet been selected for the national meet.

 This means that if Team X finished in 3rd place, Team Y finished in 4th place and Team Z finished in 5th place, all at the same regional meet, then only Team X and Team Y would be considered for an "At-Large" bid to the national meet.
 Team Z would only be considered once Team X qualifies.

-For instance, if team X placed 3rd at their regional meet, but had defeated 6 other teams that placed in the top 2 of their regional championship, then team X just earned 6 Kolas points.
+Kolas Points are given to teams that were not among the 18 "Auto Locks," but did earn wins over those "Auto Locks" teams during the regular season + conference championships.
+For instance, if team X placed 3rd at their regional meet, but had defeated six other teams that placed in the top-two of their regional championship, then team X just earned six Kolas points.

-When a team earns an At-Large bid to the NCAA XC Championships, then any team that beat them during the season will also earn a Kolas point as they wait to be selected.
+The teams with the most Kolas points will be selected for the "At-Large" spots.
+When a team earns an "At-Large" bid to the NCAA XC Championships, then any team that beat them during the season will also earn a Kolas point as they wait to be selected.

-Understanding the "push"
+Understanding the "Push"

 Let's say that team X places 3rd at their regional championship and team Y placed 4th at the same meet.
-Team Y has a lot of Kolas points and is going to be one of the teams selected to the National Championships.
-Team X does not have a lot of Kolas points and would probably not make Nationals based on Kolas points alone.
+Team Y has a lot of Kolas points and is going to be one of the teams selected to the NCAA XC Championships.
+Team X does not have a lot of Kolas points and would probably not make it to the national meet based on Kolas points alone.

-However, because team X defeated team Y at regionals and team Y is selected to make Nationals, team X is "pushed" into the National Championships.
+However, because team X defeated team Y at their regional meet, and team Y is selected to qualify for the national meet, team X is now "pushed" into the NCAA XC Championships.
 Why?
-Because any team that places 4th at the regional championships can not qualify for Nationals without the 3rd place team qualifying as well.
-The same can be said for 4th place vs 5th place and so on.
+Because any team that places 4th at the regional championships can not qualify for the national meet without the 3rd place team qualifying as well.

+The same can be said for 4th place vs 5th place teams and so on.
 There can only be one "push" scenario in each region.
 Any team that gets "pushed" into the national meet does not yield any Kolas points to teams that beat them earlier in the season.

 "A" squads vs "B" squads

-For example, team X was one of the top two teams in their region which means that they automatically qualified for Nationals.
-Team Y was 3rd in their respective region and are looking to make Nationals based on Kolas points.
-Team Y defeated team X during the regular season which means that, theoretically, team Y should earn a Kolas point.
+For example, team X was one of the top-two teams in their region which means that they automatically qualified for the NCAA XC Championships.
+Team Y placed 3rd in their respective region and are looking to make the national meet based on Kolas points.

-However, when team X lost to team Y during the regular season, they only ran 3 of their 7 runners from the regional championships.
 Therefore, team Y does not earn a Kolas point despite beating team X earlier in the season.

 The 75% Rule

-FREquently Asked Questions (FAQ)
+Frequently Asked Questions (FAQ)

 Q: Why do The Stride Report's Kolas predictions look different than the Kolas predictions that I have seen on other sites?

-A: Simply put, qualifying for the National Championships is based on which teams are the Auto Locks in each region.
-In the weeks leading up to regionals, it is very possible that a different site might predict different Auto Locks than The Stride Report.
+A: Simply put, qualifying for the NCAA XC Championships is based on which teams are the "Auto Locks" in each region.
+In the weeks leading up to the regional meets, it is very possible that a different site might predict different "Auto Locks" than The Stride Report.

 bottom of page